The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).

 In accordance with article 9, paragraph 1, of the Convention and rule 65 of its amended rules of procedure, the Committee requested Ireland to provide information, within one year of the adoption of the Concluding Observations (i.e. by April 2012), on Ireland's follow-up to the recommendations contained in paragraphs 11, 12, 15 and 16 of the Concluding Observations.
 The report, which has been transmitted to the Committee, is available here.

-Ireland's Combined Fifth to Seventh Reports to the UNCERD Committee.Ireland's combined Fifth to Seventh periodic reports to the UNCERD Committee are due to be submitted on 28 January 2014.
+Ireland's Combined Fifth to Seventh Reports to the UNCERD Committee.Ireland's combined Fifth to Seventh periodic reports to the UNCERD Committee are due to be submitted in 2014.

 Tackling racism and promoting diversity is not just the responsibility of Government.
 Everybody in Irish society, including individuals, organisations, businesses, Governmental and non- Governmental Organisations have a responsibility to address racism and its impact on the people who experience it.